nkirtipal/BenchToModel/Machine_Learning/README.md

 - 📚 **Read Research Papers** — Stay connected to developments beyond tutorials and courses.
 - ✨ **Write Clean Code** — Future-you is one of your collaborators.

----

-# 🎯 Current Focus
+## 🎯 Current Focus

-Currently exploring:

-- Machine Learning Fundamentals
-- Python for Data Science
-- Data Preprocessing & Feature Engineering
-- Classical Machine Learning Algorithms
-- Deep Learning
-- Explainable AI
-- AI Applications in Biology

----
+Machine learning fundamentals · Python for data science · Data preprocessing & feature engineering · Classical ML algorithms · Deep learning

-# 🔬 Long-Term Vision
+## 🔬 Long-Term Vision

-As this repository grows, it will gradually evolve from learning notes into reproducible projects applying machine learning and deep learning to real biological questions.
+As this repository grows, it will evolve from learning notes into reproducible projects applying ML and DL to real biological questions:

-Areas of interest include:

-- 🧬 Bioinformatics
-- 🧫 Genomics & Transcriptomics
-- 🔬 Biomedical Imaging
-- 🦠 Microbiome Analysis
-- ❤️ Healthcare AI
-- 🤖 Explainable Artificial Intelligence

----
+🧬 Bioinformatics · 🧫 Genomics & Transcriptomics · 🔬 Biomedical Imaging · 🦠 Microbiome Analysis · ❤️ Healthcare AI · 🤖 Explainable AI

-# 🚀 Getting Started
+## 🚀 Getting Started

-Clone the repository:

 ```bash
 git clone https://github.com/nkirtipal/BenchToModel.git
 cd BenchToModel
 ```

-Each directory contains its own README, notebooks, and learning resources.

-Dependencies may differ between projects and will be documented inside their respective folders.
+Dependencies vary between projects and are documented in their respective folders.

----

-# 🤝 Contributing
+## 🤝 Contributing

 This repository is intentionally a work in progress.

-If you find an error, have suggestions, or know useful resources that could improve the content, feel free to open an issue or submit a pull request.
+If you spot an error, have suggestions, or know useful resources, feel free to open an issue or submit a pull request.
 Constructive feedback is always welcome.

 ---

 <p align="center">

-<b>Learning in public • Building in public • Improving every day.</b>
+<b>Learning in public • Building in public • Improving every day.</b><br><br>
 ⭐ If you're on a similar journey, feel free to fork this repository and build your own learning path.
 </p>